 "Are you ready to paddle tonight?
 We gotta about a week left.
 I want to hear something out of you otherwise we're just going to give up...Go home.
 Watch TV.
 Eat popcorn.
 Peppermint Patties.
 Drink milkshakes.
 All that good stuff you want to do, that you can do the day after the race."

 Current Adventures Kayak School and Trips have been conducting intensive kayak workouts with racers for the past several weeks building up to Eppie’s Great Race next week.
 Known as “The World’s Oldest Triathlon” the race is one of the largest paddling event in the United States.
 Founded in 1974, the race features a 5.82-mile run, a 12.5-mile bike and a 6.35-mile paddle held along the scenic American River Parkway in Rancho Cordova and Sacramento.
 That 6.35 miles down the American River with all its ripples and one rapid requiring whitewater skills presents the most challenging and exciting part of the annual race.
 Participants are expected to transfer from bicycle to boat at the Jim Jones Bridge for the final leg of the race.
 While most of them come with running and biking skills many of them have never paddled the river.

-Current Adventure's sessions have giving instruction on paddling technique, river reading and turning troublesome San Juan Rapids into a speed bump.
-However, this year the rapid has offer many challenges for the new paddlers.
+Current Adventure's sessions have given instruction on paddling technique, river reading and turning troublesome San Juan Rapids into a speed bump.
+However, this year the rapid has offered many challenges for the new paddlers.

 "Lean forward and smile, " said Crandall, " Show the river you are not afraid and keep a paddle in the water."

-Some paddlers have use these sessions to update their skills and get in a practice run for the event, while others are kayaking for the first time.
-The instructors helps each paddler with paddling fundamentals that will be handy come race day.
+Some paddlers have used these sessions to update their skills and get in a practice run for the event, while others are kayaking for the first time.
+The instructors help each paddler with paddling fundamentals that will be handy come race day.